cmsc330fall23/cmsc330fall23/projects/project2.md

   # If there is an incorrect number of arguments to an operator, delete it before moving on.
   # START Methionine SWAP STOP
-  # This should just return "Methionine"
+  # This should just return "Methionine" if reading left to right using prefix notation.
 ```

 ## Testing & Submission